Table of Contents

 Do you like Huai Yang Style food?
 Make sure you check out other classic Huai Yang Style dishes:

-Sweet and Sour Yellow Croaker {Tang Cu Xiao Huang Hua 糖醋小黄花鱼} is one of the most beloved Huai Yang style dishes.
-It features tender, flaky and delicious little yellow croaker pan fried using low heat first, and then flavored in a traditional Huai Yang style sweet and sour sauce.
-They are full of flavor, absolutely appetizing and mouth-watering.
+Sweet and Sour Yellow Croaker {Tang Cu Huang Hua Yu 糖醋黄花鱼} is one of the most beloved Huai Yang style dishes.
+It features tender, flaky, and delicious yellow croaker pan-fried using low heat first, and then flavored via a traditional Huai Yang style sweet and sour sauce.
+They are full of flavor, absolutely appetizing, and mouth-watering.

 Ingredients